Phone-GWP-group

 The cost of lost tools and equipment can quickly add up, but is something that certain types of foam insert can help to mitigate

-Scenarios where equipment simply cannot fail
+Scenarios where equipment can’t fail

 Sometimes the value of the product being shipped isn’t actually the most relevant consideration.